 Piriformis syndrome describes a condition in which the piriformis muscle aggravates and potentially damages the sciatic nerve.

-Sciatica (the set of symptoms caused by the aggravation of the sciatic nerve) are painful, disruptive, and very common.
+Sciatica (the set of symptoms caused by the aggravation of the sciatic nerve) is painful, disruptive, and very common.
 However, when considering the causes of sciatic nerve pain, many people (including medical professionals) overlook the possibility of piriformis syndrome.
 A diagnosis that mistakes piriformis syndrome for a more serious spinal injury may cause people to avoid exercise, which is crucial for bone health.

 Today you'll learn about this little-known condition, what causes it, how to recognize it, and how to prevent it and reverse it.